cotes2020/jekyll-theme-chirpy/_drafts/0-real-reason-nothing-travels-faster-than-light-part-2.md

 [^1]: However, it is true that if the body were to be accelerated to the speed of light _without_ a change in its mass, it would require infinite energy.
 However, this case leaves out the possibility of the body propelling itself, which does not necessarily involve infinite energy.

-In the [first part](#relativistic-kinetic-energy) of this post, we will construct and geometrically interpret 4-momentum and relativistic kinetic energy for particles.
-In the [second part](#propulsion), we will apply these dynamical quantities to understand relativistic propulsion.
+In the [[0-real-reason-nothing-travels-faster-than-light-part-2#Relativistic kinetic energy|first part]] of this post, we will construct and geometrically interpret 4-momentum and relativistic kinetic energy for particles.
+In the [[0-real-reason-nothing-travels-faster-than-light-part-2#Propulsion|second part]], we will apply these dynamical quantities to understand relativistic propulsion.

 ## Relativistic kinetic energy